Login | Register | Subscribe to the GG RSS Feed

 While traveling solo stretches you in amazing ways, it can be nice to hang out with your girlfriends too.
 But choose wisely.

-Do your research and leave home knowing the most important thing you'll pack is an open mind.
+Do your research.
+And remember: the most important thing you'll pack is an open mind.

 How do you travel?
 Solo, in a group or in pairs?
 Got any travel mistakes - and the lessons you learned from - to help other travelers?
 We'd love to hear them.